Creamy chicken and mushroom pasta with peas is an easy, cheesy, one-pot pasta dinner that’s ready in about 30 minutes!

 And today I’m bringing you another one-pot pasta favorite.

-A few substitution notes for this one-pot creamy chicken and mushroom pasta:
+Notes on one-pot creamy chicken and mushroom pasta:

 - This recipe calls for cooked chicken.
 I’ve used chicken that I did in the slow cooker and shredded and I’ve also used leftover roast chicken.
 You could use a store-bought rotisserie chicken as well.